-Once we accept you on to a course, we’ll ask you to secure your place by paying a deposit within 30 days of the date on your acceptance letter, and the balance 2 weeks before the beginning of your first term.
-You can pay in pounds sterling (GBP) by bank transfer, credit card or a bank cheque.
+Once we accept you on to a course, we’ll ask you to secure your place by paying a deposit within 30 days of the date on your acceptance letter, and the balance 4 weeks before the beginning of your course.
+You can pay in pounds sterling (GBP) by bank transfer, credit card or bank cheque.
 Please visit our Fees page for more information.

 HOW GOOD DOES MY ENGLISH NEED TO BE TO STUDY AT CAPERNWRAY?

 A good level of English proficiency is necessary to study at Capernwray, otherwise it can be a frustrating and lonely experience.
 If you have any concerns then please get in touch with us so we can discuss this further and advise you appropriately.

 Storage space in rooms is relatively limited.
 You will have two or three drawers, part of a wardrobe and storage space under your beds.
 Sheets, pillowcases and duvets are provided but you will need to bring towels.